network-for-good/omniauth-wepay/README.markdown

 ### Note

-Currently the gem only supports the "stage" endpoints.
+Currently the gem defaults to the "stage" endpoints.
 When you are ready to go into production, modify the omniauth.rb as follows to use the production endpoints:

 ```ruby